Pillagerplayz/Bloxd.io-Icons/README.md

 8. Run it by pressing <kbd>Enter</kbd>.
 9. Wait for it to complete.
 10. And boom, you have the complete directory of Bloxd.io's icons and images!

+I also instructions for potato computers or if you don't want to install anything.

+If you have a faster computer, I recommend using **Git** for speed and efficiency.
+It is also okay if you don't want to install anything, but it is not that efficient to do.

+I can also understand if you have a potato computer that can't handle the installation of **Git**.
+But I don't really know how your computer can run Bloxd if it is that slow... /:

+Anyway, here is the instructions for the other way:

+1. Look for the "Code" button near the top right of the file list.
+2. Click it and a dropdown should appear.
+3. Click the "Download ZIP" button.
+The download should start shortly.
+4. Once the download is done, look for the downloaded file.
+5. Extract the ZIP to the location you want the pack to be in, eg. Bloxd.io Icons.
+6. Once the operation completes, you are done!

+## 3. Licensing

+The license is found [here](LICENSE).

+© Bloxd.io Icons by Pillagerplayz - 2025